 When can I start?

 Most of our classes are ongoing drop-in so you can start anytime you like.
 This means you drop-in to a beginner class if that’s your level, and when you feel you have improved to the extent that it is not challenging anymore, you move on to the next level.
 We also have progressive workshops for the complete beginner that run in 4 or 8 week sessions.
 If you can commit to a regular class at a specific time each week, we highly recommend these workshops.

 All of the classes start with some kind of warm-up exercises.
 For example, in ballet, you start at the barre.
 After the warm-up, you work on short combinations of steps and moves and finally, a choreographed combination that changes week to week.

-The cost of the classes can be found under Buy Classes, and the Workshops are priced individually on the Workshops page.
+The cost of the classes can be found under Store, and the Workshops are priced individually on the Workshops page.

 We don’t have showers.
 We do have lockers that we rent out on a monthly or annual basis at very reasonable rates.
 If you don’t have a locker, make sure you take your belongings with you into the studio.

 What can I wear to a Tap class?

 Tap shoes are required even for the beginner.
 There are a few dance shops where you can purchase these: The Dance Shop on West Broadway & Spruce or Just Imagine Warehouse 28 West 7th Ave.

 What can I wear to a Hip Hop class?